-When should you not tell someone you’re carrying a concealed firearm?
+When shouldn’t you tell someone you’re carrying a concealed firearm?
 Rob Pincus presents his views.

 To Threaten Someone

-The number one situation in which you should not tell someone is when you are threatening them.
+The number one situation in which you should not tell someone you’re armed is in an attempt to threaten them.
 “Hey, pal, don’t mess with me.
 I’m carrying a gun!”
-Don’t say this — it makes you the instigator of trouble.
+Don’t say this—it makes you the instigator of trouble.
 Stating this because you believe you or a loved one is in danger is also unwise because you have just tipped your hand to the bad guy and lost the element of surprise.
 Furthermore, if you are in a situation where you feel you need to say you’re carrying a concealed firearm, it’s probably time for you to have your hand on that firearm, whether in the holster or presenting, and not simply telling them you’re armed as a means of intimidation.

 To Impress Someone